weaveworks/policy-agent/docs/README.md

 ### Kubernetes Events

 This sink is used to export validation results as kubernetes native events.
-It has a retention period and it set by default to 1 hour.
+Kubernetes event has a retention period and it set by default to 1 hour, you can configure the kubernetes [api-server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) to update the period.

 **Configuration**